mealie-recipes/mealie/docs/docs/documentation/admin/site-settings.md

 # Site Settings
 Your sites settings panel can only be accessed by administrators.
-This where you can customize your site for all users.
+This is where you can customize your site for all users.

 ## Home Page Settings
 | Option                | Description                                                                                                   |